DarveshArt/Mueton/Developers' Philosophy/README.md

 This folder explains the philosophy all developers need to refer before entering this endeavour.

 For example, One of the most legendary victory of machine over man occurred in 1987.
-IBMís tailor-made chess computer Deep Blue defeated Garry Kasparov, the most highly ranked player in the world.
+IBM‚Äôs tailor-made chess computer Deep Blue defeated Garry Kasparov, the most highly ranked player in the world.
 This was a landmark for AI.

 Chess-playing computers shed little light on the question of mechanized cognition.
 They unashamedly rely on the ability of machines to consider hundreds of millions of moves per second.
 Kasparov can only examine a maximum of three moves per second.
 Deep Blue won using brute force, not brains.